shadowofneptune/cowbf/README.md

 ## Building

+Download this repository as well as the Cowgol fork.
-Move the Linux 386 binaries from the `bin` folder of the above Cowgol fork into this folder.
-Change the RT_LOCATION variable in the makefile to something like `cowgol_fork/.obj/rt`.
-Finally, run `make`.
+Change the `COWGOL_LOC` variable in the makefile to something like `/path/to/cowgol_fork/`.
+Run `make`.

 ## Usage